Pyre-Bot/pyre-bot/README.md

 * start_chat : Reads the Risk of Rain 2 server logs and outputs live chat from the game to a specified Discord chat channel
 * stop_chat : Stops reading out Risk of Rain 2 server chat
 * say {message} : Sends an in-game message from the perspective of the server
+* cmd {command with args} : Passes on a command to execute by the server
+  * Very experimental as of now, only use when you are sure of the results, as passing commands in certain contexts can cause unhandled exceptions with BotCommands
 * giveitem {player} {item} {quantity (default - 1)} : Gives a player a specified quantity of an item
 * giveequip {player} {equip} : Gives a player a specified equipment